Germany tightens COVID-19 restrictions on bars and restaurants | DW | 07.01.2022

 "It's a strict rule, but it's a necessary one that will help us better control infections [in the future] than is currently the case," Scholz said, defending the measure.

-German federal and state leaders also approved shortening required quarantine or self-isolation periods, which are currently as long as 14 days.
+German federal and state leaders also approved shortening required quarantine or self-isolation periods, which are currently set at 14 days.

+In general, quarantine and self-isolation periods will be capped at 10 days.
+That period can be shortened to seven days if a person receives a negative PCR test or a negative rapid test that is carried out by medical staff.

-One of the new measures also exempts those who have received a booster shot from the need to self-isolate for 14 days after contact with someone who tested positive.
+Under the new rules, people who have received a booster shot will no longer have to quarantine if they come into contact with someone who has tested positive for COVID-19.

 Shorter quarantine periods will also go into effect for "critical" workers, such as police, emergency and medical services.